ecosystem-guides.com

 But good old Roger had the peak of the animals and natural interactions, as the series became much more 'Perils of Pauline' serial-like traps and escapes.
 It was also a time when many of the films were filmed on real life locations, the film-makers pre-production recces influencing the storyline and situations.
 And wildlife could be used in films, as opposed to today, where there are stricter rules, and welfare regulations protect animals, and thus wildlife is done digitally.

 I love this film.
-It's unusual in the Bond films in it being the only one with a 'magical' element.
+It's unusual in the Bond films in it being the only one with a 'mystical' element.
 It has the first non-John Barry track since Dr. No, and it is funking fun.
 The cast is interestingly diverse with a range of black actors playing a range of memorable characters, and Roger Moore plays an amusingly 'fish-out-of-water' proper British gentleman in contrast.
 He is so young that he is prettier than his leading ladies, even though he was forty fucking four when he took over the role.
 Actually he wan't quite as pretty as Jane Seymour who was also shocking in her age, in the other direction.
-When Roger took over the role, he owned it from the first second he touched his hokey Casio digital watch (he spend more time looking at that 'gadget' than the magnetic Miss Caruso.
+When Roger took over the role, he owned it from the first second he touched his hokey Casio digital watch (he spent more time looking at that 'gadget' than the magnetic Miss Caruso).
 The book is...interesting.
 The whole dynamic of the film with a black cast playing both good and bad guys is not here; instead we have a very 1950s British colonial version of people in the Caribbean, and it shows its age.

 This film has some of the most wildlife of the entire series, and it's generally (and unusually) pretty accurate.